 Remembering Srebrenica’s fundraising toolkit aims to provide you with all the information you need to confidently fundraise for us.

-School Resources Here you will find our education resources to help raise awareness of the Srebrenica genocide and to promote lessons to be learned for future generations.
-Our resources include a comprehensive set of lesson plans to be used across Personal, Social, Health, and Economic (PSHE) education developed jointly between Remembering Srebrenica and the leading experts at the PSHE Association.
+School Resources Our resources include a comprehensive set of lesson plans to be used across Personal, Social, Health, and Economic (PSHE) education developed jointly between Remembering Srebrenica and the leading experts at the PSHE Association.
 In addition, we have developed full school assembly aides and form time lesson plans which can be used at any […]

 Faheem Hussain reviews Noel Malcolm’s essential work of history.